KarlSangwon/karlsangwon.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "About me"
+excerpt: "A bit about me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-A bit about me:

 My name is Karl L. Sangwon.
 I'm currently a medical student at NYU Grossman School of Medicine, who has interest in Artificial Intelligence research and entrepreneurship.
 My main interest lies in augmenting modern medicine using advanced technologies, to create a more 21-century-like 'cyberpunk' medical paradigm that fits my vision.
 It is my passionate vision to expand, represent, and clinically re-define our traditional definitions as well as approaches toward ‘diseases and disorders’ in a more mathematical, computable manner.